kingzamzon/docs/docs/paying-for-lit/minting-capacity-credit/via-contract.md

 :::info
 To learn more about what a Capacity Credit is, and how they're used, please go [here](../capacity-credit-intro.md).

+The full implementation of the code used in this guide can be found [here](https://github.com/LIT-Protocol/developer-guides-code/blob/master/paying-for-lit/nodejs/src/mintCapacityCredit.ts).
 :::

 ## Prerequisites